isomerpages/moe-ganengsengsch/pages/GESS 140th Anniversary Journey.md

 <p><strong><em>140 Good Deeds</em></strong>
 <br>As part of our 140<sup>th</sup> anniversary celebrations, GESS has initiated
 the 140 Good Deeds Initiative.
-Starting 8 March 2024 and ending on 14 March 2025 (Founder’s Day), the school will do a count down of all the good deeds done by our staff, students and partners.
+Starting 8 March 2024 and ending on 14 March 2025 (Founder’s Day), the school did a count down of all the good deeds done by our staff, students and partners.
 Let the count down begin!!!
 <br><a href="https://docs.google.com/document/d/1AVfHC58iGLvj23ybP4eveugZlc0Hr33-uLTVrT63tHM/edit?usp=sharing" rel="noopener nofollow" target="_blank">Click here</a> to
 see more activities participated by our partners, staff and students.</p>